About PCOS

 PCOS is not caused by poor diet, lack of exercise, or weight.
 It is a medical condition influenced by genetics, hormones, and metabolic function.

-That said, lifestyle interventions may be used as supportive tools to manage symptoms—not as a cure, and not as a measure of personal responsibility.
+Lifestyle interventions may be used as supportive tools to manage symptoms—not as a cure, and not as a measure of personal responsibility.

 • Insulin resistance and Type 2 diabetes